by Diane Linsley

 Penney Peirce says, "A karmic relationship is automatic and hypnotic at first, then often feels like you're in a tunnel; you can't get out until you emerge at the other end.
 You chose it, want to do it, but it's not that much fun.
 When it's over, you shake yourself and say, 'What just happened to me?'"

-Contrary to popular opinion, karmic relationships are not some type of punishment.
+Contrary to popular opinion, karmic relationships are not punishment.
 It's more accurate to think of them as karmic rebalancing.
 Your soul may need a certain experience for its education.

 For example, your soul may choose a person with opposite character traits in order to learn something new.
-This creates a lot of conflict, and you may never understand each other, but you come away a little more balanced.
-When you realize that you intentionally chose the relationship, there's no blame.
+This creates conflict, and you may never understand each other, but you come away a little more balanced.
+When you realize that your soul intentionally chose the relationship, there's no blame.

 An Enlightening Dream